 - testing data.

-2) The IOC representing the AI/ML entity testing policy, for example named as MLTestingPolicy.
+2) The IOC representing the ML entity testing policy, for example named as MLTestingPolicy.

-This IOC is created by the AI/ML entity testing MnS consumer on the producer to control the testing initiated by the producer, and it contains the following attributes:
+This IOC is created by the ML entity testing MnS consumer on the producer to control the testing initiated by the producer, and it contains the following attributes:

-- identifier or inference type of the AI/ML entity to be tested;
+- identifier or inference type of the ML entity to be tested;

 - testing environment requirements, e.g., expected runtime context;

-- testing triggers, i.e., the conditions that would trigger the testing of an AI/ML entity.
+- testing triggers, i.e., the conditions that would trigger the testing of an ML entity.

-3) The IOC representing the AI/ML entity testing process, for example named as MLTestingProcess.
-This MOI is created for the AI/ML entity testing process corresponding to the testing requested by the consumer per the IOC described in 1), or the testing initiated by the producer based on the given testing policy per the IOC described in 2).
+3) The IOC representing the ML entity testing process, for example named as MLTestingProcess.
+This MOI is created for the ML entity testing process corresponding to the testing requested by the consumer per the IOC described in 1), or the testing initiated by the producer based on the given testing policy per the IOC described in 2).

-This IOC is created by the AI/ML entity testing MnS producer and reported to the consumer, and it contains the following attributes:
+This IOC is created by the ML entity testing MnS producer and reported to the consumer, and it contains the following attributes:

-- identifier of the AI/ML entity being tested;
+- identifier of the ML entity being tested;

-- the associated AI/ML entity testing request;
+- the associated ML entity testing request;

-- the associated AI/ML entity testing policy;
+- the associated ML entity testing policy;

 - testing progress;